• Menu

 • Save water by wiping dishes with a paper towel and then washing them.

-• Pre-wash your fruits and vegetable when you are by city water, which saves the water in your fresh water tank.
+• Pre-wash your fruits and vegetables when you have city water to save the water in your fresh water tank.

 • While a microwave is convenient, it draws from the battery unless the generator is running.
 Try cooking with gas or the barbeque instead.